zhiayang/mkvtaginator/README.md

 To rename the output file into so-called "canonical" form, use `--rename`.
 This will rename TV shows into the form `SERIES_NAME S01E01 - EPISODE_TITLE.mkv` (the episode title is omitted if none exists), and movies into the form `TITLE (YEAR).mkv`.
 The extension will always be `mkv`.

+If, for some reason, you need to manually specify the season number, you can use `--season <N>`.